 If you have a credit card, you may know that interest is added to your balance until you pay it off.
 However, you may not understand what each of the terms surrounding interest rates means.
 You’ll hear words like annual percentage rate (APR), daily interest rate, and average daily balance.

-So how exactly does credit card interest work?
+So, how exactly does credit card interest work?
 It can be quite confusing what each term means and how much interest you are actually paying on your credit card debt.
-Here is a look at some of those terms and an explanation of how credit card interest is calculated and added to your credit card balance.
+This article explains how credit card interest is calculated and added to your balance.

 What is the annual percentage rate?